-Based on the preceding observations, the initial federal significant hazard potential classification assigned to the Ash Surge, Bypass, and Former Ash Basins in accordance with 40 CFR 257.73(a)(2) and the bases for these assignments remain valid for this 2021 assessment.
+Based on the preceding observations, the significant hazard potential classifications assigned to the Ash Surge, Bypass, and Former Ash Basins in 2016 and 2018 pursuant to the Federal CCR Rule and the bases for these assignments remain valid for this 2022 assessment.
 A loss of human life is unlikely to result from a hypothetical failure at these three CCR surface impoundments, but potential offsite environmental damage could occur to Lost Creek and the Illinois River.
 As discussed in Section 2.0, a CCR surface impoundment classified as a significant hazard potential per the Federal CCR Rule is considered to be an Illinois Class 2 CCR surface impoundment.
-Therefore, the Ash Surge, Bypass, and Former Ash Basins were classified as Class 2 CCR surface impoundments pursuant to 35 Ill.
+Therefore, the Ash Surge, Bypass, and Former Ash Basins remain classified as a Class 2 CCR surface impoundments pursuant to 35 Ill.
 Adm.
 Code 845.440(a)(1).